 Monday, October 9, 2023

-Syria's President Assad has strong cashflows from Maher al-Assad 's captogan trade from which to finance its Iran oil trade, and then with Iran finance Hamas
+Syria's President Assad has strong cashflows from Maher al-Assad 's captogan trade from which to finance its Iran oil trade, and then for Iran to finance Hamas

 by Ganesh Sahathevan